StackStorm/st2docs/docs/source/sensors.rst

 Triggers are |st2| constructs that identify the incoming events to |st2|.
 A trigger is a tuple of type (string) and optional parameters (object).
 Rules are written to work with triggers.
-Sensors typically register triggers though this is not strictly the case.
-For example, webhook triggers are just registered independently.
-You don't have to write a sensor.
+Sensors typically register triggers though this is not strictly required.
+For example, there is a generic :doc:`webhooks</webhooks>` trigger registered with |st2|, which does not require a custom sensor.

 Internal Triggers
 -----------------